Are you ready to get started? We’re ready to help.

 - Checking on the health status of the media player: free disk space, memory usage, temperature, network status, etc.

-- Similar to above, check on the status of the screen the media player is either attached to or embedded in
+- Similar to above, check on the status of the digital display the media player is either attached to or embedded in

-- Updating components of the system: software updates for media players and firmware updates for screens
+- Updating components of the system: software updates for media players and firmware updates for digital displays

-- Taking action against information on the network, for example turning the screen on and off, rebooting the device, etc.
+- Taking action against information on the network, for example turning the displays on and off, rebooting the device, etc.

 - Create alerts around information on the network through email communication or access into third-party management consoles through APIs